 Types of decks

 Freestanding decks, also called floating or ground-level decks, hug closer to grade than do attached decks.
-This type of outdoor deck can be built alongside the house or anywhere within the yard.
+It’s best to build these outdoor decks alongside the house or anywhere within the yard.

-In many municipalities, building permits aren’t required for outdoor deck designs less than a certain height above grade (often 30 inches) and not built over a basement or lower story.
+Many municipalities don’t require building permits for outdoor deck designs less than a certain height above grade (often 30 inches) and not built over a basement or lower story.
 The deck area may not be part of an accessible route to either of these lower areas.
-The deck, though, should adhere to all applicable building codes.
+The deck, though, should follow all applicable building codes.

 Attached, or fixed, decks are more elaborate structures than freestanding decks.
-They rise over a minimum height, require special footings, use guards and handrails, and are attached to the home with a ledger board.
-Due to the complexity of this deck design, most homeowners will hire a contractor or other professional to build an attached deck.
+They rise over a minimum height, require special footings, use guards and handrails, and attach to the home with a ledger board.
+Because this deck design is complex, most homeowners will hire a contractor or other professional to build an attached deck.